-We compensate each non-employee director for service on the board of directors.
-The CEO and compensation committee review director compensation periodically.
+We compensate each non-management director for service on the board of directors.
+The CEO reviews director compensation.
 In consideration of the duties performed each director receives a fixed annual cash retainer, payable quarterly in arrears.

 Directors are reimbursed for reasonable expenses incurred in attending or returning from meetings of the board or any committee thereof, or otherwise in or about the business of the Company.
 These expenses are reimbursed in accordance in with the Company's policies regarding reimbursement of business expenses and are approved by the CEO.